Thursday, September 30, 2010

 One of my favorite restaurants makes these incredible tacos!

 Pork and pineapple with cilantro is such a great combo.
-I love 'em with sour cream and guacamole, a little rice on the side...my mouth is watering as I type...
-Eating dinner out as a group is something we only do once in a blue moon, so I was thrilled to come across the recipe for these tacos from Southern Living:
+I love 'em with sour cream and guacamole, a little rice on the side.
+I was thrilled to come across the recipe for these tacos from Southern Living:

 Tacos al Pastor